-The Internet evolves at breakneck speed, companies change, technology gets better, and strategies adjust.
+The Internet evolves, companies change, technology gets better, and strategies adjust.
 It’s inevitable that at some point in your marketing career, you’re going to face the challenge of overhauling your website.
 All of those files, all of that content, all of that technology you and your team has been working on for the past few years needs to get picked up and moved, upgraded or merged.

-Site migrations are tricky and no two look exactly the same.
+Site migrations are tricky and no two play out exactly the same.

 It could be that your company acquired another and now you need to move someone else’s website into yours.
 Maybe you need to rebrand and start using a new domain name to match.
-Sometimes Google comes along and says: “Hey, guess what, everyone should be on secure servers and if you don’t get with the times and move your site over to HTTPS, we’ll bury you”* Often, all of that happens all at once, and your task is to untangle the mess without damaging the progress you’ve made over the years.
+Sometimes Google comes along and says: “Hey, guess what, everyone should be on secure servers and you need to update to get with the times and move your site over to HTTPS” Often, all of that happens all at once, and your task is to get current with the industry and your customers expectations without damaging the progress you’ve made over the years.

 What is Site Migration?